PeepalFarm/peepalfarm.github.io/markdown/HowtoDoDailies.md

 ----------
 * Using tan/pink cloth behind kitchen, dry dust all windowsills, doors, and pillars
 * If there are stains or mud streaks, rinse cloth thouroughly, then use wet cloth and a bucket of water to wipe them off
+* Hang cloth on shelves in back to dry

 Pick up Salt Licks (winter)
 ----------